Fun Human Body Science Board Games for Kids and the Family

 Peptide - A Protein Building Game

 Have fun learning biology with this card game!
-Players compete to link amino acids side-by-side to create peptide chains, the fancy scientific name for protein.
+Players compete to link amino acids side by side to create peptide chains, the fancy scientific name for protein.

 • Number of players: 2 to 5